Self-guided Sightseeing Tour #3 in Halle (Saale), Germany

 Tour Facts

-6.2 km
+4 km

-102 m
+69 m

-Experience Halle (Saale) in Germany in a whole new way with our self-guided sightseeing tour.
+Experience Halle (Saale) in Germany in a whole new way with our free self-guided sightseeing tour.
 This site not only offers you practical information and insider tips, but also a rich variety of activities and sights you shouldn't miss.
 Whether you love art and culture, want to explore historical sites or simply want to experience the vibrant atmosphere of a lively city - you'll find everything you need for your personal adventure here.

-Individual Sights in Halle (Saale)Sight 1: DB Museum Halle (Saale)
+Individual Sights in Halle (Saale)Sight 1: Heilig-Kreuz-Kirche

-Sight 2: Adolf Goldberg
+Sight 2: Opernhaus

 The list of stumbling stones in Halle (Saale) contains all stumbling stones that were laid in Halle (Saale) as part of the art project of the same name by Gunter Demnig.
 They are intended to commemorate victims of National Socialism who lived and worked in Halle.
 By May 2024, a total of 288 stones had been laid at 131 addresses; further stones are being planned.